Pronunciation Resources on the Web

 http://ipap.calpoly.edu/epa/index.html

 Includes consonant and vowel charts with recorded segments of each sound.
-Video animations of the oral tract are unfortunately inaccurate.

 fenetiks: The Sounds of Spoken Language